Westpac has claimed that Apple has forced the bank to remove a major feature from its iPhone mobile banking app.

 “We can confirm that the free keyboard feature that enabled customers to transfer money through social media applications will not be included in our next software update in July,” a spokesperson for the bank said.

 “The Keyboard was originally approved but we were later notified that it was not suitable for the App Store.
 This is disappointing for us and the thousands of customers who are currently using it.”

-“We apologies to our customers for any inconvenience caused and thank them for their continued support,” the spokesperson said.
+“We apologise to our customers for any inconvenience caused and thank them for their continued support,” the spokesperson said.

 The AFR reported today that Westpac notified its customers of the changes to the app in a letter.

 Apple did not issue a comment on Westpac’s claims.